riscv-boom/riscv-boom/docs/sections/branch-prediction/index.rst

 Branch Prediction
 =================

-.. _fetch-unit-bpu:
+.. _front-end-bpu:
 .. figure:: /figures/frontend.png
-    :alt: Fetch Unit
+    :alt: BOOM Front-end

-    The Fetch Unit
+    The BOOM Front-end

 This chapter discusses how BOOM predicts branches and then resolves these predictions.

-BOOM uses two levels of branch prediction- a single-cycle “next-line predictor" (NLP) and a slower but more complex “backing predictor" (BPD) [1]_.
+BOOM uses two levels of branch prediction - a fast "next-line predictor" (NLP) and a slower but more complex "backing predictor" (BPD) [1]_.
+In this case, the next-line predictor is a Branch Target Buffer and the backing predictor is a more complicated structure like a GShare predictor.

 .. toctree::
     :maxdepth: 2
     :caption: Branch Prediction:

-    rocket-nl-predictor
+    nl-predictor
     backing-predictor
     configurations